macoirc/dont-call-me-shirley/README.md

 ## Introduction

-This AWS Lambda function scrapes song data from SiriusXM channels and plays hem in a browser.
+This AWS Lambda function scrapes song data from SiriusXM channels and plays them in a browser.
 It uses the Spotify Web Player SDK to manage the player and the SiriusXM API to fetch the currently playing songs.
 For a small group of users this will all run within the AWS free tier.

 ## Features